Researchers use robot to determine how human strangers develop trust

 A 1000 years of economic bubbles, panics, and collapses shows that investors always think ‘this time is different’

 Oh really?
 The advertisement warns of speculative financial bubbles.
 It mocks a group of gullible Frenchmen seduced into a silly, 18th-century investment scheme, noting that the modern shareholder, armed with superior information, can avoid the pitfalls of the past.
-“How different the position of the investor today!” the ad enthuses.
-It ran in The Saturday … Read more
+One frame flashes a search bar suggesting you can discover all details about crypto casinos before … Read more

 the monochrom blog - archive of everything